Terrorism

-Terrorism is the systematic use of terror especially as a means of coercion.
+Terrorism is the systematic use of terror, especially as a means of coercion.
 No universally agreed, legally binding definition of terrorism currently exists.
-Common definitions of terrorism refer only to those violent acts which are intended to create fear (terror) are perpetrated for a religious, political, or ideological goal, deliberately target or disregard the safety of non-combatants (civilians), and are committed by non-government agencies.
+Common definitions of terrorism refer only to those violent acts that are intended to create fear (terror) are perpetrated for a religious, political, or ideological goal, deliberately target or disregard the safety of non-combatants (civilians), and are committed by non-government agencies.
 The United States Department of Defense defines terrorism as “the calculated use of unlawful violence of threat to inculcate fear, intended to coerce or to intimidate governments or societies in the pursuit of goals that generally political, religious, or ideological.

 The major weapons and activities of terrorists include: chemical and biological agents, radiological dispersion devices (RDD commonly referred to as “dirty bombs”), nuclear weapons, conventional explosives, improvised explosive devices (IED which include incendiary devices), kidnappings, hijackings, arson, and shootings.